 FAQs:

-A graded silver dollar has been professionally evaluated by a third-party grading service for its condition, authenticity, and overall quality.
-The coin is then encapsulated in a protective holder with a label indicating its grade, which helps collectors understand its state of preservation and ensures its authenticity.
+A graded silver dollar has been professionally evaluated by a recognized grading service, such as PCGS or NGC, for its authenticity and condition.
+The coin is then encapsulated in a protective holder with a label indicating its grade, which reflects its state of preservation on a standardized scale.